-6. Click System and then click IPv4 Setup.
+6. Click System, then click IPv4, click IP Address, and in the first entry, click Modify.

 7. Configure the switch IP address settings to be within your network subnet, then click Apply.

 Note: You may need to modify the static IP address settings of your computer's network adapter to IP address settings within your subnet in order to regain access to the switch.